abhinavakhil/ngx-multi-pixel/README.md

 <p align="center">
 An Angular library to simplify tracking using a Facebook Pixel.
-It supports multiple pixel ids.
+It supports multiple pixel Ids.
 </p>

 ---